Skip to Content

 5 Ingredient Date Energy Balls

-These quick and easy to make 5 Ingredient Date Energy Balls are made without refined sugar, make a nutritious snack and are perfect for a quick energy boost!
+These easy to make 5 Ingredient Date Energy Balls are made with dates, peanut or almond butter and without refined sugar.
+They make a healthy snack and are a great option for a quick energy boost!

 5 Ingredient Date Energy Balls on a plate.

-With so many variations possible, energy balls have become very popular.
-These 5 Ingredient Date Energy Balls are made with healthy ingredients and are naturally sweetened by dates.
+These 5 Ingredient Date Energy Balls are made with wholesome ingredients and are naturally sweetened by dates which give them a wonderful chewy texture.

-Dates are filled with beneficial minerals and dietary fibre that fill you up.
-Dates also contain natural sugars that satisfy your sweet tooth and give you energy without the negative effects of refined sugars.
+Dates contain natural sugars that satisfy your sweet tooth and give you energy without the negative effects of refined sugars.
+Dates are also filled with beneficial minerals and dietary fibre that fill you up.

 Energy ball recipes are so adaptable that you are sure to find a combination that you would enjoy.
 So get creative and try incorporating some of your favourite nuts, nut butters or dried fruit.

-You can make energy bites with oats, almond flour, chia seeds, ground flax seeds and more.
-For inspiration, you can take a look at my recipe for these Brownie Energy Bites or these Maple Espresso Bites.
+You can make healthy energy balls with oats, almond flour, chia seeds, hemp seeds, ground flax seeds and more.
+For inspiration, you can take a look at my recipes for these Brownie Energy Bites and these Maple Espresso Bites.

 Top view of 5 Ingredient Date Energy Balls on plate.